Non-Equilibrium Dynamics of Hard Spheres in the Fluid, Crystalline, and Glassy Regimes: Investigation of High-Density States Using the Causal Graph

 In Fig. \ref{fig:LightConeGrowth}, we observe that collisions propagate through both crystalline and glassy systems in an approximately spherical ``cloud'' surrounding any given collision, an observation similar to that made in \cite{collisioncascade}, but that they move through the disordered system at roughly six or seven times the rate they do through the crystal (for $\phi = 0.62$).
 This difference originates with the fact that, although the total density of both systems is the same, the local densities are not necessarily so, and the disordered system has a complex and spatially inhomogeneous network of near-contacts between neighboring spheres, characteristic of jammed configurations and high density disordered sphere packings \cite{torquatorandomclosepacking,donev2004jamming,van2009jamming,torquato2010jammed}, but at finite pressure.
 In a glassy state, most spheres are tightly pinned by a few neighbors, typically fewer than the kissing number for 3D monodisperse spheres (i.e., 12) \cite{conway2013sphere}, and hence a collision ``cascade'' can propagate quickly through such a configuration, analogous to momentum propagating rapidly through the interior beads of a Newton's cradle.
 This process is the origin of the ``spindly'' structures in the lower row of Fig. \ref{fig:LightConeGrowth}.
 By contrast, the crystal at the same density fluctuates around a regular lattice configuration, where hardly any such local ``pinning'' occurs, and hence the out-component grows in space in a much more isotropic manner.
+We defer the further quantitative investigation of the growth of these structures in space until a future study, as very large systems (and hence causal graphs) are required to address this question without interference from periodic boundary effects, and at present, such a study would be very expensive computationally.